 We’re all working towards that new year’s resolution of ours – which is usually to see a fitter and healthier version of ourselves.
 Maybe you want to lose a few kilos, or maybe you simply want to remain fit.
 Either way, both cycling and hitting the gym are great ways to reach that goal.
 Essentially, you need to indulge yourself in some sort of physical activity.
 There are some ways that help you get there easier or maybe faster.
-Today we’re going to help you understand if cycling or gymming is the way to go.
+Today we’re going to help you understand if cycling or gymming is the way to go, since many people have a gyms or build little gyms with the available space.

 One would argue that this debate is one-sided.
 This opinion will vary from person to person.
 It’s really up to your own preferences.
 Cycling is a great overall sport to undertake especially if you’re pressed for time.
 Going to the gym, however, is a little more complicated than that.
 You need time, money, and motivation (a lot of it).